adieunix/wiihacks-wiki/wiki/rules/rules_mod.md

   5. Every moderator action you take that allows you to document, must be documented.

      Excessive actions with no documentation will get your mod removed.
+Actions like post removal need to be accompanied with an explanation to OP as to why their post is being removed at minimum.

   6. Stay responsive.
-This isn't a rule as much as a guideline.
-Currently reddit mail, and /r/wiihacks modmail are the only official forms of communication for the moderation of the subreddit.
+Currently reddit mail, /r/wiihacks modmail, and discord are the only official forms of communication for the moderation of the subreddit.

      Moderators that are unresponsive in a reasonable amount of time to direct requests run the risk of being removed as dead-weight.
 It would be much safer to add you back later if it is a mistake, than run the risk of a dead account sitting with moderator access to the forum.

      If you plan on leaving for a prolonged duration, just make sure the active top mod knows.

 # [Removal Templates](./removal.md).

+  Please make sure you are using the templates on removal actions.

 # Questions or Concerns.